baharbiazar/fraud_detection/overview.md

     - [Get "live" data](#get-live-data)

-This case study was done as part of Galvanize cohort in collaboration with two other peers.
+This study was done as part of Galvanize cohort in collaboration with two other peers.
 The objective is to help a new e-commerce site to try to weed out fraudsters.
 Deliverables include but are not limited to exploratory data analysis, build  proper machine learning models and presenting the solution as well as building a sustainable software project that can be hand off to the companies engineers by deploying the final model in the cloud.

 ## Overview